0xicl33n/spyke-locale/README.md

 3) Fill it like this:
 3) **Do not change my keys**, the keys are like `profile_help:`.
 Just replace the english with your text

+This format is called YAML.
+I highly recommend picking up a text editor that preserves my tabs and spacing.
+Notepad++ is good enough, if youre that invested in doing this of course.

 ```yaml
 jp:
   example_1: your shit goes here